NeuroTechX/EEG-ExPy/doc/getting_started/data_zipper.md

 ### Command Line Interface

 To activate the command line tool, open a command/terminal prompt and enter `eegnb runzip` followed by the appropriate flag for your desired experiment.
 Command line tool looks through folders in `~/.eegnb/data` for compression.
-Zip files will be outputted in the format of ~/Desktop with the following filename {experiment_name}_{site}-{day_month_year}{hour:minute}_zipped
+Zip files will be outputted in the format of `~/Desktop` with the following filename `{experiment_name}_{site}-{day_month_year_hour:minute}_zipped`
 The possible flags are

 * *-ex ; --experiment*: The experiment to be run